Ingrid Bergman: 1973–1982: Later years and continued success

 Bergman was battling cancer at the time of the filming.
 The final two weeks of the shooting schedule required adjustment because she required additional surgery.
 Believing that her career was nearing its end, Bergman wanted her swan song to be honourable.
 She was pleased with the overwhelming critical acclaim for Autumn Sonata.
 Stanley Kaufmann of The New Republic wrote, "The astonishment is Bergman's performance.
 We've all adored her for decades but not many of us have thought her a superb actress.
 Here, she exalted in the hands of a master."
 Newsweek wrote, "An expressive force we can't even remember seeing since Hollywood grabbed her."
 The Times (London) concurred that it was "a tour-de-force, such as the cinema rarely sees".
 Both Bergman and Ullmann won the New York Film Critic's Award and Italy's Donatello award, for their roles.
-Bergman later recalled that Ingmar had possibly given her the best role of her career, that she would never make another movie again.
+Bergman later recalled that Ingmar had possibly given her the best role of her career, and that she would never make another movie again.
 "I don't want to go down and play little parts.
 This should be the end."

 In 1979, Bergman hosted the AFI's Life Achievement Award Ceremony for Alfred Hitchcock.
 At the program's finale, she presented him with the wine cellar key that was crucial to the plot of Notorious.
 "Cary Grant kept this for 10 years, then he gave it to me, and I kept it for 20 years for good luck and now I give it to you with my prayers," before adding "God bless you, Hitch."
 Bergman was the guest of honour in the Variety's Club All Star Salute program in December 1979.
 The show was hosted by Jimmy Stewart and was attended by Cary Grant, Frank Sinatra, Goldie Hawn, Helen Hayes, Paul Henreid and many of her former co-stars.
 She was honored with the Illis Quorum, the medal given to artists of significance by the King of Sweden.

 In the late '70s, Bergman appeared on several talk shows and was interviewed by Merv Griffin, David Frost, Michael Parkinson, Mike Douglas, John Russell and Dick Cavett, discussing her life and career.

 In 1980, Bergman's autobiography, Ingrid Bergman: My Story, was written with the help of Alan Burgess.
 In it, she discusses her childhood, her early career, her life during her time in Hollywood, the Rossellini scandal, and subsequent events.
 The book was written after her son warned her that she would only be known through rumors and interviews if she did not tell her own story.
 In 1982, she was awarded the David di Donatello's Golden Medal of the Minister of Tourism, given by The Academy of Italian Cinema.